Kwiat0stan/School-Project-Games/README.md

 ## Game Word
 ### How it works:
-1. Program choose one item from enum specified in GameString class
+1. Program choose one item from array of cars  s
 2. Print its name with empty characters:

     ```